ItsSpres/Minecraft-Docker/README.md

 # Minecraft Bedrock Server with Docker and Tailscale

+## About the Project
+I originally set out to make this project as a way for friends and family to play Minecraft together.
+Now, it has become a simple little project for my porfolio.
+I have provided a guide and resources to help setup your very own server if you wish.

 ## Minecraft Bedrock Server Setup Guide

 This guide will help you set up a **Minecraft Bedrock Edition** server using Docker with Tailscale for secure access.
 Running your server in Docker provides isolation and portability, while Tailscale ensures private and secure connections to your server from anywhere.